Romanowsky stain: Giemsa stain

+May-Grünwald stain

+The May-Grünwald-Giemsa is used for the staining of slides obtained by fine-needle aspiration in a histopathology lab for the diagnosis of tumorous cells.

+Pappenheim stain

+This method is a combination of May-Grünwald and Giemsa staining.

 Leishman stain

 In 1901 William Leishman developed a stain that was similar to Louis Jenner's but with the replacement of pure methylene blue with polychromed methylene blue.
 Leishman's stain is prepared from the eosinate of polychromed methylene blue and eosin Y using methanol as the solvent.